 Display and say aloud ONLY the one Seal Code to enter Sections 2-4.
 All students will enter the same Seal Code.
 Pause to make sure all students are in the correct Section.

-You will have 40 minutes to complete this Section.
+You will have 40 minutes to work today.
 I will also let you know when you have 10 minutes of testing time left.
-Be sure you click the SUBMIT button after each Section of the test.
+Be sure to click the SUBMIT button after completing each Section of the test.